containers/nri-plugins/docs/developers-guide/architecture.md

 ### [Metrics Collector](/pkg/metrics/)

 The metrics collector gathers a set of runtime metrics about the containers running on the node.
-CRI-RM can be configured to periodically evaluate this collected data to determine how optimal the current assignment of container resources is and to attempt a rebalancing/reallocation if it is deemed both possible and necessary.
+NRI-RP can be configured to periodically evaluate this collected data to determine how optimal the current assignment of container resources is and to attempt a rebalancing/reallocation if it is deemed both possible and necessary.